joric/oneliners/README.md

 ### Operators

-These operators are avaialble from the "operator" module included by default.
+These operators are available from the included "operator" module, you can use them for `map()`.

 Operation            |Syntax             |Function
 ---------------------|-------------------|-----------------------------------